Yaa Asantewaa: The rebellion and its aftermath

 King Prempeh I and the other remaining members of the exiled Asante court were allowed to return to Asante.

-King Prempeh I made sure that the remains of Nana Asantewaa and the other exiled Asantes were returned for a proper royal burial.
+King Prempeh I made sure that the remains of Nana Asantewaa and the other exiled Ashantis were returned for a proper royal burial.
 Queen Asantewaa's dream for an Asante independent from colonial rule was realized on 6 March 1957, when the Asante protectorate gained independence as part of Ghana.
 Ghana was the first African nation in West Africa to achieve this feat.

 Social roles of Asante women

 Nana Yaa Asantewaa understood the ramifications of British colonial rule.
-She is seen by Ghanaians today as a queen mother who exercised her political and social clout to help defend her kingdom.
+She is seen by Ghanaians today as a queen mother who exercised her political and social right to help defend her kingdom.
 The role she played in influencing the Ashanti men to battle the British appears to be a function of her matriarchal status.
-Nana Yaa Asantewaa's call upon the women of the Asante Empire is based on the political obligations of Akan women and their respective roles in legislative and judicial processes.
-The hierarchy of male stools among the Akan people was complemented by female counterparts.
+The Ashanti people are organized in a matrilineal system, where lineage is traced through women who descend from a common female ancestor.
+The Ashanti believe a person's blood comes from the mother and spirit comes from the father.
+The queen mother was the sister of the chief and was the head of kinship relations.
+Yaa Asantewaa's status and warrior spirit led the Ashanti people during a time of uncertainty.
+Nana Yaa Asantewaa's call to the women of the Asante Empire is rooted in the political obligations of Akan women and their significant roles in legislative and judicial processes.
+The hierarchy of male stools among the Akan people was complemented by their female counterparts.
 Within the village, elders who were heads of the matrilineages (mpanyimfo), constituted the village council known as the ôdekuro.
-The women, known as the mpanyinfo, and referred to as aberewa or ôbaa panyin, were responsible for looking after women's affairs.
+The women, known as the mpanyinfo, referred to as aberewa or ôbaa panyin, were responsible for looking after women's affairs.
 For every ôdekuro, an ôbaa panyin acted as the responsible party for the affairs of the women of the village and served as a member of the village council.

 The head of a division, the ôhene, and the head of the autonomous political community, the Amanhene, had their female counterparts known as the ôhemaa: a female ruler who sat on their councils.
 The ôhemaa and ôhene were all of the same mogya, blood or localized matrilineage.
-The occupant of the female stool in Kumasi state, the Asantehemaa, the united Asante, since her male counterpart was ex-officio of the Asanthene, was a member of the Kôtôkô Council, the Executive Committee or Cabinet of the Asanteman Nhyiamu, General Assembly of Asante rulers.
+The Asantehemaa, the occupant of the female stool in the Kumasi state, played a crucial role in the united Asante.
+As her male counterpart served as an ex-officio member of the Asantehene's council, she was also a member of the Kôtôkô Council, which acts as the executive committee or cabinet of the Asanteman Nhyiamu, the General Assembly of Asante rulers.
 Female stool occupants participated not only in the judicial and legislative processes, but also in the making and unmaking of war, and the distribution of land.